rafaelsf80/vertex-custom-training/README.md

-# Vertex Custom Training with Natural Language dataset (classification)
+# Vertex AI Training with Custom models

 There are **three types** of resources to train custom models in Vertex AI:
 1. Training pipelines